 The Company's mineral exploration activities are subject to various laws and regulations governing the protection of the environment.
-These laws and regulations are continually changing and generally becoming more restrictive.
-The Company believes its operations are materially in compliance with all applicable laws and regulations.
+These laws and regulations have generally been becoming more restrictive.
+The Company is materially in compliance with all applicable laws and regulations.
 The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.